 Back Office: Inventory - Inventory Item

-1. Name – Name of the inventory item.
+1. Name – The name of the inventory item.

 2. Category – The chosen category for the inventory item.